 The mission of Saint John’s Cathedral is to know Christ and to make Christ known.
 All our ministry is devoted to sharing Christ with others and finding Christ in them.
 Saint John’s Cathedral is the church in which the bishop’s ceremonial seat, which is called a cathedra, is placed.
 We are, therefore, the symbolic mother church of our Colorado Episcopal family.
-The Vestry is the principal congregational leadership team at the Cathedral.
 All of us at Saint John’s Cathedral welcome your comments and suggestions.

 Bishop of Colorado

 Office: Diocesan Office, 1300 Washington Street, Denver, CO

 The ministry of a bishop is to represent Christ and his Church, particularly as apostle, chief priest and pastor of a diocese; to guard the faith, unity and discipline of the whole Church; to proclaim the Word of God; to act in Christ’s name for the reconciliation of the world and the building up of the Church; and to ordain others to continue Christ’s ministry.
 (From The Book of Common Prayer, 1979, pg.
 855)